Taylor Lorenz: 2022–2024: The Washington Post

 In March 2022, Lorenz left the Times and joined The Washington Post as a technology and online culture columnist.
-In April 2022, Lorenz wrote an article for the Post that publicized the identity of Chaya Raichik as the owner of the far-right Twitter account Libs of TikTok.
+In April 2022, she wrote an article for the Post that publicized the identity of Chaya Raichik as the owner of the far-right Twitter account Libs of TikTok.
 The details were retrieved from early iterations of the account, as well as previous reporting.
-Raichik argued that Lorenz had doxxed her, though Lorenz countered that Raichik's identity had already been publicly available.
+Raichik argued that Lorenz had doxxed her.
+Lorenz countered that Raichik's identity had already been publicly available.
 According to The Times of London, "supporters of Lorenz meanwhile pointed out that Raichik's followers were only too enthusiastic about doxing when it came to teachers being smeared as paedophiles".
-In a tweet, Lorenz said that her "whole family was doxed again this morning ... trolls have now moved on to doxing and stalking any random friends I've tagged on Instagram".
+In a tweet, Lorenz said that her "whole family was doxed again this morning [...] trolls have now moved on to doxing and stalking any random friends I've tagged on Instagram".
 Lorenz later interviewed Raichik for an article in February 2024.

 In May 2022, Lorenz published a report in the Post about the Joe Biden administration "pausing" the newly created Disinformation Governance Board within the Department of Homeland Security.
-Lorenz described a campaign of online harassment and highly critical coverage from right-wing media outlets toward the board's director Nina Jankowicz, who would resign from the post shortly afterward.
+Lorenz described a campaign of online harassment and highly critical coverage from right-wing media outlets toward the board's director, Nina Jankowicz, who resigned from the post shortly afterward.
 In the article, Lorenz argued that Jankowicz had been "set up to fail" by the administration, describing how Jankowicz had become the victim of attacks by online right-wing influencers and conservative media personalities, including threats of physical violence.